studiozeffa/react-native-training-course/apps/films-guide-app/README.md

 # Films Guide App

-The films guide app is the second app we build on the course.
-It builds upon the basics introduced in the Counter app and introduces a few new concepts, including multi-screen navigation and retrieving data from an API.
+The films guide app builds upon the basics introduced in the Counter app and introduces a few new concepts, including multi-screen navigation and retrieving data from an API.

 ## Wireframe